Help us create a better website experience with your feedback.

 Joel ChmaraInstructor, CommunicationB283847firstname.lastname@example.org

 Joel Chmara started teaching at the College of Lake County in 2004.
 He teaches Public Speaking, Small Group Communication and he developed an Oral Interpretation performance art course that runs every spring semester.
-Joel was the head coach of the Speech Team for 8 years and now serves as the assistant coach.
+Joel coaches the speech team at the college.
 He is also a performance poet who has toured throughout the U.S. and Europe.
-Joel was featured on HBO’s Def Poetry, been in the National Poetry Slam finals, co-wrote and co-starred in a Big 10 Basketball commercial, and was once paid not to perform for Michelle Obama.
-He is a member of Poetry Slam creator Marc Smith’s “Speak’Easy” ensemble, which featured at festivals in Chicago, Germany, Switzerland, and France.
+Joel was featured on HBO’s Def Poetry, been in the National Poetry Slam finals, presented a TED X Talk, co-wrote and co-starred in a Big 10 Basketball commercial, and was once paid not to perform for Michelle Obama.
 Joel is an alumni of Northern Arizona University and Illinois State University.

 Fred GiffordInstructor, CommunicationB285847email@example.com